 |---|---|---|---|

-On any single die, Blanks appear 60% of the time.
-The remaining 40% produces a result — Successes on Ability dice, Successes or Critical Successes on Skill dice, Failures or Critical Failures on Risk dice.
+Ability and Risk dice are blank 60% of the time.
+Skill dice are blank 40% of the time, produce a normal Success 50% of the time, and produce a Critical Success 10% of the time.
 Criticals appear on a 10 only — rare enough to matter, common enough to show up in play.
 The system is built around this distribution.

 Resolving an Action